-- 12. Asked to list the three most relevant lessons learned through regional cooperation, the leaders of the Regional Initiatives responded thus: - A regional initiatives need to be based upon real needs and to address identified gaps, all key partners need to be consulted and their commitment be secured, leadership is critical to maintain continued interest and contributions by all partners who need to bring in their own strengths - B workshops for national CEPA focal points can develop more effective procedures, sharing case studies and experience at workshops help capacity development at national level, translation of Ramsar documents into Arabic and Russian is effective to raise understanding and involvement - C regional centres should have a legal status, independent governing structure and funding plan before starting to operate, communication with the Ramsar national focal points in the region and the Ramsar Secretariat is important - D it is necessary to contact the Ministers in the countries concerned directly - E regional initiatives facilitate integration and coordinated management of resources shared between different countries, our programme needs to focus on integrated water resources management, climate change, and wetland restoration - F regional meetings are essential to identify issues of common interest, developing a common vision is difficult but fundamental to create compromises and political will among the countries, this will lead to necessary formal engagements (regarding financial, human and other resources) - G progress was achieved with the integrated approach for the wise use of the river basin, communication between the initiative, the national focal points and the Secretariat was improved, and the need to act in synergy with other programmes active in the region was recognized - H regional cooperation provides better results, mobilises more funds and requires support from all members, different languages used in different countries need to be overcome, small island states in the region can profit from the initiative, synergies through working with other partners need to be created, also to avoid duplicated efforts - J leading a regional initiative requires time and dynamic leadership, the potential for international/regional cooperation is important, given the similar ecosystems and their similar threats faced, the involvement of other actors and partners will multiply synergies and help to avoid duplication of efforts - K a broad and diverse membership is important to promote international activities and to build national constituencies, it is necessary to build national partnerships, CEPA and especially communication are important - L the leadership needs to be constantly pro-active re the member countries and to maintain an active presence with partners, it needs to resolve the legal status of the initiative, and the need to establish a strong synergy with the Ramsar Secretariat - M demonstrated beneficial effects of cooperation between two international conventions, the transfer of wetland policies and the development of transborder cooperation - N it is important to focus on specific projects and targets and to assess the strengths of our initiative and region, active leadership by specific countries is crucial, good networking skills are needed, especially for the leader of the initiative - P cooperation needs to be enlarged to include other regional organisations.
+- 12. Asked to list the three most relevant lessons learned through regional cooperation, the leaders of the Regional Initiatives responded thus: - A regional initiatives need to be based upon real needs and to address identified gaps, all key partners need to be consulted and their commitment be secured, leadership is critical to maintain continued interest and contributions by all partners who need to bring in their own strengths - B workshops for national CEPA focal points can develop more effective procedures, sharing case studies and experience at workshops help capacity development at national level, translation of Ramsar documents into Arabic and Russian is effective to raise understanding and involvement - C regional centres should have a legal status, independent governing structure and funding plan before starting to operate, communication with the Ramsar national focal points in the region and the Ramsar Secretariat is important - R Ramsar national focal points need to be closer involved in the activities of the centre, stronger Secretariat support is needed, better alignment with Strategic Plan and synergies with regional projects - D it is necessary to contact the Ministers in the countries concerned directly - E regional initiatives facilitate integration and coordinated management of resources shared between different countries, our programme needs to focus on integrated water resources management, climate change, and wetland restoration - F regional meetings are essential to identify issues of common interest, developing a common vision is difficult but fundamental to create compromises and political will among the countries, this will lead to necessary formal engagements (regarding financial, human and other resources) - G progress was achieved with the integrated approach for the wise use of the river basin, communication between the initiative, the national focal points and the Secretariat was improved, and the need to act in synergy with other programmes active in the region was recognized - H regional cooperation provides better results, mobilises more funds and requires support from all members, different languages used in different countries need to be overcome, small island states in the region can profit from the initiative, synergies through working with other partners need to be created, also to avoid duplicated efforts - J leading a regional initiative requires time and dynamic leadership, the potential for international/regional cooperation is important, given the similar ecosystems and their similar threats faced, the involvement of other actors and partners will multiply synergies and help to avoid duplication of efforts - K a broad and diverse membership is important to promote international activities and to build national constituencies, it is necessary to build national partnerships, CEPA and especially communication are important - the leadership needs to be constantly pro-active re the member countries and to maintain an active presence with partners, it needs to resolve the legal status of the initiative, and the need to establish a strong synergy with the Ramsar Secretariat

-13. Following these four broad questions, the questionnaire focused on more specific and measurable indicators relating to the Operational Guidelines 2013-2015.
+- M demonstrated beneficial effects of cooperation between two international conventions, the transfer of wetland policies and the development of transborder cooperation - N it is important to focus on specific projects and targets and to assess the strengths of our initiative and region, active leadership by specific countries is crucial, good networking skills are needed, especially for the leader of the initiative - P cooperation needs to be enlarged to include other regional organisations - 13.
+Following these four broad questions, the questionnaire focused on more specific and measurable indicators relating to the Operational Guidelines 2013-2015.